markogo/CityApp-ANET/app/README.md

 - Run `ng build`
 - Copy the created `dist/` folder's content to the webserver of your choosing

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.